-When a person accused of bailable offense is arrested or detained without warrant by an officer in charge of police station or appear before or is brought to the court, and he filed application to get bail.
+When a person accused of a bailable offense is arrested or detained without warrant by an officer in charge of the police station or appear before or is brought to the court, and he applied to get bail.

-But there is exception in this section so this section does not applies generally, so when the offense is committed under section 107 of Pakistan penal code (offense to abet, instigate or engage intentionally in the commission of illegal act) or under section 117 of Pakistan penal code (offense committed by the public generally or more than 10 person to obstruct the peace).
+There is an exception in this section so this section does not apply generally, so when the offense is committed under section 107 of Pakistan penal code (offense to abet, instigate or engage intentionally in the commission of illegal activity) or under section 117 of Pakistan penal code (offense committed by the public generally or more than 10 people to obstruct the peace).
 So if these offenses are leveled than no bail will be granted.

 Non- bailable Offense

-When a person accused of a non bailable offense is arrested or is detained without warrant by an officer in charger of a police station or appear before or brought to the court, he may, before prosecution and after recording reasons in writing, be released on bail.
+When a person accused of a non-bailable offense is arrested or is detained without warrant by an officer in charger of a police station or appear before or brought to the court, he may, before prosecution and after recording reasons in writing, be released on bail.